INFINITE-TECHNOLOGY/infinite-technology.github.io/Bobbin/documentation/index.md

 - Logback supports maximum 1 "discriminator" in "SiftingAppender"
 - SiftingAppender has limitations in support of archiving and rolling policies
 - Complicated configuration of "RoutingAppender" in Log4j2

-There is a class of Java applications heavily relying on un-managed (or semi-un-managed such as task executors) multithreading - batch processing applications - which should be taken more into the focus of Logger functionality.

 ### The Solution